EroldGjoka/Erold_Gjoka/README.md

 # Erold Gjoka 👨🏻‍🎓

-My name is Erold, and I am currently enrolled in Bootcamp from [HyperionDev](https://www.hyperiondev.com/) for the role of Data Science with a goal of landing my first job in the Tech-Industry.
+My name is Erold, and I am currently enrolled in Bootcamp from [HyperionDev](https://www.hyperiondev.com/) for the role of Data Science with a goal of landing my first job in the tech industry.
 I am a highly motivated and ambitious guy ready to explore the world of Data and obtain skills like:

 - Programming(Python)

+- Object-Oriented Programming (OOP)

 - Statistics and probability

 - Data wrangling and database management

+- Single Linear Regression & Machine learning

-- Machine learning and deep learning
+- Multiple Linear Regression & Machine learning

 - Data visualization

+- Data Analysis

+- Logistic Regression

+- Supervised & Unsupervised Learning

+- MATLAB

-- Cloud computing
+- spaCy

 - Interpersonal skills